Transcript #352: Helicopter Time Comes to Python

 06:40 Anyway, Wagtail looks pretty awesome, right?

-06:42 I think I may have talked about a long time ago, but anyway, not the 5.0 release because that's quite recent.
+06:42 I think I may have talked about it a long time ago, but anyway, not the 5.0 release because that's quite recent.

-06:47 Yeah, I think it's it's pretty cool that that's there.
+06:47 I think it's pretty cool that that's there.

 06:50 And I do have plans to play with it at some point, but I've had plans to play with it for a while.